Kesshhavvvv/Forks-Up-Feedback/README.md

 ## Next Steps

 In the future, we plan to develop a user-friendly frontend interface that will allow students to interact with the system seamlessly.
-This will enable

-This experience has reinforced our commitment to creating impactful solutions that facilitate students and learning opportunities for youth in underdeveloped countries
+Using machine learning through Python and ChatGPT algorithms will enable us to create custom questions and options for each category.
+Additionally, we aim to add challenge questions when the user gets a certain amount of questions correct.
+Based on the points calculated from all the questions, a leaderboard and ranking will be added against other users which will be integrated through a backend server which will store user information, scores and types of questions answers.
+This will motivate the students to use this platform more often and they will feel inspired from gaining knowledge.
+This experience has reinforced our commitment to creating impactful solutions that facilitate students and learning opportunities for youth in underdeveloped countries.

 ## Getting Started
 Instructions on how to set up and run your project locally.